This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 Apeel’s invisible, edible coating is made from wasted agricultural products like leftover grape skins from wine production.
 Apeel’s coating can extend the shelf life of fruits and vegetables by five times!
 According to the New York Times, Apeel can even deliver a day-of-the-week bunch of bananas, each ripening on a different day.

-This is an especially promising technology for farmers in the developing world, where the difficulties involved in getting produce to market before it spoils are the major cause of food waste.
+This is an especially promising food waste technology for farmers in the developing world, where the difficulties involved in getting produce to market before it spoils are the major cause of food waste.
 But even in the Western world, if the product performs as promised, it could massively cut vegetable food waste in restaurants, supermarkets, and homes.

 This is how a strawberry ages with and without Apeel coating